 The STIP is intended to motivate and reward executives for the achievement of short-term goals and their contribution to the business objectives during the relevant year.
 Bonus payments under the STIP are paid at the discretion of the Board on the recommendations of the Compensation Committee (in consultation with management where appropriate) and may be based on a combination of individual and corporate performance against a target percentage of the executive's salary as approved by the Board.
 Compared to other executives, the compensation of the President and CEO is weighted more against the Company's performance.
-Details regarding the target bonus for each NEO is set out below.
+Details regarding the target bonus for each NEO for the most recently completed financial year is set out below.

 Position in Organization STIP Payout as Percentage of Base Salary on Meeting Target Performance

 Richard Warke 70%

 Executive Chairman /0/0

 Donald R. Taylor 70%

-President and CEO /0%
+President and CEO /070

-Michael McClelland 5.00/
+Michael McClelland 50%

-CFO 50%
+CFO 30%

 Joel Rheault 30%

-General Manager, Empire State Mine 50%
+VP Operations 30%